walterfreeman/phy211/syllabus.md

 Recitation attendance and participation are graded.
 Before each in-class exam, you'll take a practice group exam in recitation with your group.
 These practice exams are graded as well.
 A further set of guidelines (incorporated into this syllabus) for recitation, and the homework you'll submit during them, may be found at <a href="https://walterfreeman.github.io/phy211/recitation-guidelines.html">https://walterfreeman.github.io/phy211/recitation-guidelines.html</a>.

+<a id="readings"></a>
 #### Readings

 We will post assigned readings on the calendar before each class.
 (These may change during the semester based on our progress, but we will let you know at least a week ahead of time.)
 There will be short (usually 3 question) pre-lecture quizzes on basic concepts from the reading, taken on Blackboard.
-We don’t expect everyone to get all these correct; they are graded for participation.
+We don’t expect everyone to get all these correct; the grades will be curved so that any student who does the reading and makes an honest attempt will get full credit.

+This portion of the course has two purposes.
+First, it will be beneficial for you if you're already familiar with the basics of the concepts we'll be discussing ahead of time.
+Second, we will be looking at your responses before class to better understand if there are any concepts that are particularly confusing for you, so we know what we should spend extra time on.

 <a id="lectures"></a>
 #### Lectures